 - How I’ve Received Thousands Of Dollars Worth Of Free Stuff From Refinancing My Student Loans With SoFi

 The amazing thing is that, even after you’ve paid off your student loans, you’re still eligible to attend every single SoFi event.
 That’s because SoFi says that once you’re a SoFi member, you always remain a SoFi member.
 In my opinion, at a minimum, you should refinance your student loans at least once with SoFi so that you can gain access to all of these SoFi events.
-Just refinance them, then if you’re not happy with the rate or want a lower rate, refinance them again with another company (more about that below).
+If later you find out that you’re not happy with the rate or want a lower rate, refinance your loans again with another company (more about that below).

-I haven’t had a SoFi student loan since 2015 and I still go to SoFi events every SoFi hosts an event in my city.
+I haven’t had a SoFi student loan since 2015 and I still go to SoFi events every time they host an event in my city.
 Refinancing with SoFi was definitely worth my time when you think about all of the free stuff I’ve received from them and it’s the reason I tell everyone to refinance their student loans with SoFi first.

-As a bonus, if you refinance with SoFi using the below link, you’ll get a $100 signup bonus.
+As a bonus, if you refinance with SoFi using this link, you’ll get a $100 signup bonus.

 2. Once you’ve refinanced your student loans, use Credible to see if any other student loan refinancing company can offer you a lower interest rate.
 As mentioned previously, most people don’t seem to understand that you can refinance your student loans as many times as you want – and really, you should refinance your student loans multiple times in order to get the lowest interest rate and the most signup bonuses.